aidh-aadil/sparky-bot/README.md

 - `random-quote` : Get a random quote
 - `random-color` : Get a random color
 - `echo` : Make the bot send a message in a channel
+- `color-hex` : Get information about a hex color

 ### Economy system